19hours/sg-statutes/Accountants Act - AA2004.md

 #### Duty to report change in particulars

-- 22.
+22\.

-- —(1)  A public accountant shall notify the Registrar of any change in the name or relevant particulars, as recorded in the Register of Public Accounting Corporations, the Register of Public Accounting Firms or the Register of Public Accounting Limited Liability Partnerships (as the case may be) of the accounting corporation, accounting firm or accounting LLP in which he is practising.
+—(1)  A public accountant shall notify the Registrar of any change in the name or relevant particulars, as recorded in the Register of Public Accounting Corporations, the Register of Public Accounting Firms or the Register of Public Accounting Limited Liability Partnerships (as the case may be) of the accounting corporation, accounting firm or accounting LLP in which he is practising\.

 [11/2006 wef 06/10/2006]